Coronavirus FAQ: Is It A Good Idea To Buy An Air Cleaner For My Home?

 But if you occasionally host a family member who works on the front lines, or if you're planning a learning pod for kids, or if your college student returns home after an exposure on campus, the benefits are likely worth the cost.
 And if someone in your house gets sick with COVID-19?
 Definitely worth the investment.

-Exactly how much the air cleaners help is somewhat up for debate, but Richard Corsi, dean of the college of engineering and computer science at Portland State University, has been running models and testing portable air cleaners that show clear benefits, dropping particle levels significantly in a large bedroom in his own home.
+Exactly how much the air cleaners help is somewhat up for debate, but Richard Corsi, dean of the College of Engineering and Computer Science at Portland State University, has been running models and testing portable air cleaners that show clear benefits, dropping particle levels significantly in a large bedroom in his home.

 So why have some medical doctors questioned whether portable air cleaners can remove the virus at all?